The 7½ Deaths of Evelyn Hardcastle by Stuart Turton

 Turton managed to create an amazing and contained environment for this story to take place, and his writing is vivid in its descriptions of Blackheath and the people inhabiting it that I feel like I could walk the grounds myself.
 The atmospheric writing gripped from the first lines to the very last and even managed to make me feel the emotions of the main character.

-While this is certainly a mind trip and not a cozy mystery read, the writing is solid and the MC’s voice at times has this sarcastic humor that I just couldn’t help but laugh out loud.
+While this is certainly a mind trip and not a cozy mystery read, the writing is solid and the main character’s voice at times has this sarcastic humor that I just couldn’t help but laugh out loud.

 “I hadn’t previously made the connection between [redacted for spoilers], probably because it’s easier to imagine him being delivered onto this earth by a biblical plague.”